avishkaindula/mediscript/README.md

 ---

+## Development Details & Time Taken

+This project was designed, developed, and deployed in just **2 and a half days**.
+All core features—including user and pharmacy flows, Supabase integration, file uploads, quotations, dashboards, and email notifications—were implemented within this rapid timeframe.

+The app features robust **role-based access control (RBAC)** and **Supabase Row Level Security (RLS)** policies to ensure data privacy and secure separation between user and pharmacy roles.
+This means users and pharmacies only see and interact with the data relevant to their role, with all access enforced at the database level.

+This demonstrates the power of modern full-stack tools and a focused workflow.

 Feel free to explore both user and pharmacy flows.
 If you have any questions or issues, please open an issue or contact the maintainer.